wilbersaske/Baileys/README.md

 # Baileys - Typescript/Javascript WhatsApp Web API
  ------
  - Baileys con Botones arreglados excepto los botones de templateButtons, además los mensajes de lista solo están disponibles en chats privados.
+Igual se corrigieron mensajes de error en la consola (solo visual).

- - Baileys with Buttons fixed except for the template buttons, plus the list messages are only available in private chats.
+ - Baileys with Buttons fixed except for templateButtons, also list messages are only available in private chats.
+Also fixed error messages in the console (visual only).

+ - Baileys dengan Buttons diperbaiki kecuali templateButtons, plus pesan daftar hanya tersedia di obrolan pribadi.
+Pesan kesalahan yang sama diperbaiki di konsol (hanya visual).
  ------
  Baileys does not require Selenium or any other browser to be interface with WhatsApp Web, it does so directly using a **WebSocket**.
 Not running Selenium or Chromimum saves you like **half a gig** of ram :/